evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 (snippet: dropbox/tufte)

 Around this time, I was reading through [Edward Tufte](https://www.edwardtufte.com/tufte/)'s data visualization books.
-I was thinking about how we could use successful "visual explanations" to enlighten and inspire confidence.
+I was thinking about how we could use data to enlighten and inspire confidence.
 I explored several different methods for displaying information, including box-and-whisker plots, small multiples, donut charts, and an aggregate "impact" metric.

 (snippet: dropbox/dataviz)

 I wanted analytics to nudge users toward "better" rather than "more".
 Journey Builder was built to send the *right* emails, not the most emails.
-In fact, our internal motto on Growth Platform—the phrase we considered our North Star—was "right message, right user, right time."
+In fact, our motto on Growth Platform was "right message, right user, right time."

 (snippet: dropbox/analytics-annotations)

 ## Results

-One of the most incredible things to me about this project was seeing engineers release Journey Builder into the wild and have others meet it with genuine *excitement*.
+One of the most incredible things to me about this project was seeing engineers release Journey Builder into the wild and have others meet it with genuine excitement.
 It solved the same problems as before, but because the new release presented things understandably and delightfully, people loved it in a way they never loved the previous "undesigned" versions.
 It was a joy to witness.

 Journey Builder is now the de-facto way to create and manage campaigns at Dropbox.
 Last I heard, legacy tools like Scheduler were in the process of being deprecated so that Journey Builder could handle the scheduling of all messages.